-Back in the day, I would visit my Grandma and Grandpa in Smithtown, Long Island.
-My Mom, Dad, and I would take the 10 hour drive up I-95 North from Raleigh, North Carolina.
+Back in the day, I would visit my Grandparents in Smithtown, Long Island.
+My Mom, Dad, and I would take the 10-hour drive up I-95 North from Raleigh, North Carolina.

-These were some of the best times I had growing up, and I will always think fondly on road trips during the summer and winter months.
-We would visit at least twice a year, for Christmas/Thanksgiving, and also other various events like Family Reunions in the summer and just to visit in general.
+These were some of the best times I had growing up, and I will always think fondly of road trips during the summer and winter months.
+We would visit at least twice a year, for Christmas/Thanksgiving, other various events like Family Reunions in the summer, and just to visit in general.

 Before we left to go back home, I would always draw a picture of the kind of cereal she had at that particular time.
 One year it was the Crunch Berries variety, one year it was Froot Loops, one year Rice Krispies, etc.

 She always loved the pictures, and until the day she passed away, she told me I was an artist and had a great gift.
 “You’re a natural!” she would exclaim.

 That encouragement from such a young age was much needed in my life, as I often felt like I never fit in with the other kids.
 It seems as though I always stood out in some way, even though I would have preferred the opposite!

 It’s funny how our mindsets change as we grow older.
 Nowadays I’m grateful that I was always the oddball.

 As far as art is concerned, I wouldn’t even call it a passion of mine.
 It’s just hard-wired into me and it’s who I am.
 My name is Stuart after all 😛 I like most forms of art including drawing, painting, graphic design, making beats, playing guitar, making/editing videos, taking/editing photos, sculpture/woodworking, etc. Really anything that can be considered artistic, I’m all about it.